apache/nuttx/configs/misoc/README.txt

 configs/misoc/include/generated
 ===============================

-  In order to build this configuration, you must provide this directory.
-  It contains the generated Misoc files.
+  In order to build this configuration, you must provide the configs/misoc/include/generated directory.
+It contains the generated Misoc files and may be a symbolic link.
 The base configurtion will NOT build without this directory!

+  There is a sample generated directory at configs/misoc/include/generated-sample.
+  If you want to do a test build without generating the architecture, then you can simply link this sample directory like:

+    $ ln -s configs/misoc/include/generated-sample configs/misoc/include/generated

+  That should permit a test build.